MFM Wind & Water Seal Underlayment: Important Details

 Test method codes ASTM D 5147, ASTM D 1970, ASTM E 96, ASTM D 903/1970

-For quick access to the same item, use Wind & Water Seal underlayment roll.
+If you want to keep the same product link in your material list, use Wind & Water Seal underlayment roll.

 Installation and placement notes